PrateekKumarSingh/PowershellDemos/Pipelines/readme.md

     Like,
             ` Get-Service b* | Stop-Service `

-    Proof that only one object passes through :
+    Proof that only one object passes through, check the Typename in each of the below commands, One is an object (coming from pipeline), whereas other one is an array of objects.
     ```
         Get-service b* | get-member